 Applies to: Windows Server 2022, Windows 10, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008

-NTFS—the primary file system for recent versions of Windows and Windows Server—provides a full set of features including security descriptors, encryption, disk quotas, and rich metadata, and can be used with Cluster Shared Volumes (CSV) to provide continuously available volumes that can be accessed simultaneously from multiple nodes of a failover cluster.
+NTFS, the primary file system for recent versions of Windows and Windows Server, provides a full set of features including security descriptors, encryption, disk quotas, and rich metadata.
+It can be used with Cluster Shared Volumes (CSV) to provide continuously available volumes that can be accessed simultaneously from multiple nodes of a failover cluster.

 NTFS uses its log file and checkpoint information to restore the consistency of the file system when the computer is restarted after a system failure.
-After a bad-sector error, NTFS dynamically remaps the cluster that contains the bad sector, allocates a new cluster for the data, marks the original cluster as bad, and no longer uses the old cluster.
+After a bad-sector error, NTFS dynamically remaps the cluster that contains the bad sector, and allocates a new cluster for the data.
+It also marks the original cluster as bad, and no longer uses the old cluster.
 For example, after a server crash, NTFS can recover data by replaying its log files.

-Access Control List (ACL)-based security for files and folders—NTFS allows you to set permissions on a file or folder, specify the groups and users whose access you want to restrict or allow, and select access type.
+Access Control List (ACL)-based security for files and folders: NTFS lets you set permissions on a file or folder, specify the groups and users whose access you want to restrict or allow, and select access type.

-Support for BitLocker Drive Encryption—BitLocker Drive Encryption provides additional security for critical system information and other data stored on NTFS volumes.
+Support for BitLocker Drive Encryption: BitLocker Drive Encryption provides more security for critical system information and other data stored on NTFS volumes.
 Beginning in Windows Server 2012 R2 and Windows 8.1, BitLocker provides support for device encryption on x86 and x64-based computers with a Trusted Platform Module (TPM) that supports connected stand-by (previously available only on Windows RT devices).
-Device encryption helps protect data on Windows-based computers, and it helps block malicious users from accessing the system files they rely on to discover the user's password, or from accessing a drive by physically removing it from the PC and installing it on a different one.
+Device encryption helps protect data on Windows-based computers, and it helps block malicious users from accessing the system files they rely on to discover the user's password.
+It also prevents malicious users from accessing a drive by physically removing it from the PC and installing it on a different one.
 For more information, see What's new in BitLocker.

 Support for large volumes